Side Flounce Hack for Sugar Pea Tunic

 How to Modify the Sugar Pea to a Simple Peplum Top

 The Sugar Pea is a gorgeous show-stopper and one of my favorite sews, but recently I found myself wanting to make something a bit simpler from these fantastic grunge stripes (Northern Rose Fabrics).
-Since I always have my Sugar Pea pattern pieces easily accessible, I decide to modify them to make a simple peplum […]
+Since I always have my Sugar Pea pattern pieces easily accessible, I decide to modify them to make a simple peplum top. […]

 Read More